dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-7.md

 ---
 title: Build a Blazor movie database app (Part 7 - Add a new field)
 author: guardrex
-description: This part of the Blazor movie database app tutorial explains ...
+description: This part of the Blazor movie database app tutorial explains how to add a new field to the movie class, CRUD pages, and database.
 monikerRange: '>= aspnetcore-8.0'
 ms.author: riande
 ms.custom: mvc